-- Hazardous waste and transportation regulations, which limit the movement of this kind of material. - Old paints tend to be higher in VOCs, making recycling of alkyd paints more difficult. - The chemistry of alkyd paints makes it more difficult to recycle into paint and coating products. - The market for alkyd products is significantly smaller than that for latex paint products and is diminishing making it more difficult to find end markets for the recycled product. - Latex paint technology has improved significantly such that new formulations outperform the durability of alkyd paint.
+- Hazardous waste and transportation regulations, which limit the movement of this kind of material. - Old paints tend to be higher in VOCs, making recycling of alkyd paints more difficult. - The chemistry of alkyd paints makes it more difficult to recycle into paint and coating products. - The market for alkyd products is significantly smaller than that for latex paint products and is diminishing making it more difficult to find end markets for the recycled product. - Latex paint technology has improved significantly such that new formulations equal or outperform the performance of alkyd paint.